How precisely can we measure the ages of subgiant and giant stars?: Results

 We find that the catalog of \citet{XiangRix2022} produces the most consistent subgiant ages.
 For the full sample, we find $\sigma_z=2.50$, which is mostly attributed to a single strong outlier with Age 1 = $3.847 \pm 0.141$~Gyr and Age 2 = $5.153 \pm 0.085$~Gyr.
 Removing this outlier reduces the spread to $\sigma_z=0.81$, fully consistent with the reported uncertainties.
 The outlier also shows a $3.25\sigma$ discrepant [Fe/H] between the two stars, likely explaining the divergent ages\footnote{We check that this source is indeed confidently a wide binary, with a chance alignment probability of $2.8\times10^{-4}$ \citep{EB21_widebin} at a physical separation of $\sim17,600$~au and distance $\sim800$~pc (Appendix \ref{app:wbs}).}.
 Despite the modest sample size ($N=11$), these results demonstrate that subgiant ages from \citet{XiangRix2022} are statistically consistent with their quoted uncertainties ($\sigma_z\approx1$).

 For \citet{Wang2023}, the reported age errors are also consistent with the observed scatter: the full red-giant and red-clump sample yields $\sigma_z=1.08$, improving slightly to $\sigma_z=0.75$ for spectra with SNR$>50$.
 These results indicate that age precisions of $\sim25 - 30\%$ are realistically achievable for giants, though they remain less precise than the $\sim5 -10\%$ age uncertainties inferred for subgiants in \citet{XiangRix2022}.
+There are 15 mixed RGB+RC systems in the \citet{Wang2023} sample used here.
+In these systems, the RC age depends on the mass-loss prescription adopted by \citet{Wang2023}.
+We therefore interpret the agreement in the \citet{Wang2023} sample as evidence that their full giant-star age pipeline works reasonably well.
+Such RGB+RC systems could in principle be used to constrain RGB mass loss, but we defer this to future work.

 By contrast, the \citet{Nataf2024} catalog appears to underestimate age uncertainties.
 The full sample shows substantial excess scatter, and even in the Primary Sample, the dispersion remains well above unity ($\sigma_z\approx2.2$).
 This suggests that residual systematics -- such as photometric blends, biased extinction values, or metallicity misestimation -- inflate the true uncertainties beyond the reported statistical errors.
-It also highlights the importance of accurate abundance measurements for subgiant ages.
+It also highlights the importance of accurate abundance measurements for subgiant ages (see also Appendix \ref{app:feh}).
+For the full \citet{Nataf2024} sample, the median absolute deviation scale is substantially smaller than the standard deviation ($\sigma_{z,\mathrm{MAD}}=1.22$ versus $\sigma_z=2.73$), indicating that the distribution is not uniformly broadened.
+Instead, it consists of a moderately broadened core plus a tail of larger discrepancies: 47 of the 61 systems ($77\%$) have $|z|<2$, while 14 systems ($23\%$) have $|z|>2$.
+By contrast, $\sigma_{z,\mathrm{MAD}} \approx \sigma_{z}$ for the \citet{XiangRix2022} and \citet{Wang2023} samples, indicating that their interpretations are not being driven by an outlier tail in the same way.

+One potential contributor to this excess scatter is photometric variability, which can bias UV- and optical-based metallicity estimates if present (e.g., spot-induced variability with wavelength-dependent amplitudes).
+The \citet{Nataf2024} analysis mitigates this by excluding stars above the 95th percentile in Gaia G-band photometric variability.
+Among the wide-binary systems with large age discrepancies ($\sigma_z \gtrsim 2.5$), we find that only one source (Gaia DR3 2153929092538747904) exceeds this threshold of 0.95 (${\tt VarExcess}=0.99$) and exhibits clear periodic variability in ASAS-SN light curves.
+In contrast the other $3$ stars with $\sigma_z > 2.5$ and $0.90 < \mathrm{VarExcess} < 0.95$ show no detectable variability in ASAS-SN or ZTF data, supporting the effectiveness of the adopted variability cut.
+While photometric variability can potentially explain individual outliers, and should be considered for age estimation, the elevated dispersion in the Primary Sample persists even after excluding such sources.
+This indicates that additional systematics dominate the remaining discrepancy.